miguejarias/timr/readme.md

 I'm a software engineer, and I tend to forget exactly what I worked on during the day.
-By the time morning standup arrives, I feel like I'm actively trying to remember what I did when it's my turn to give an updte, and I often leave things out if I don't take notes.
+By the time morning standup arrives, I feel like I'm actively trying to remember what I did when it's my turn to give an update, and I often leave things out if I don't take notes.

 I built **`timr`** to help me:
 - Track what I do at work